Scoop (2024 film): Plot

 In 2010, New York City paparazzo Jae Donnelly stakes out the private Manhattan home of Jeffrey Epstein for an exclusive shot.
-After a chase through Central Park, he manages to get photographs of Prince Andrew walking with Epstein.
+After a chase through Central Park, he gets photographs of Prince Andrew walking with Epstein.

 Nine years later, directly after major staffing cuts are announced, BBC Newsnight producer Sam McAlister comes across the photo in an article amid the resurfacing of sexual assault allegations against Epstein.
-Often at odds with her coworkers for her outspokenness, her criticism of Newsnight host Emily Maitlis, and her unconventional methods for chasing down stories, Sam reaches out to Jae for more information about the circumstances surrounding the photo, and contacts Prince Andrew's press team about the possibility of arranging an interview.
+Sam reaches out to Jae for more information about the circumstances surrounding the photo, and contacts Prince Andrew's press team about the possibility of arranging an interview.

-Meanwhile, Prince Andrew's private secretary, Amanda Thirsk, bemoans the lack of positive attention on Andrew's charity work due in part to his relationship with Epstein.
-PR representative Jason Stein encourages Amanda to reach out to several "friendly" reporters to conduct one-on-one interviews to improve Andrew's image.
+Meanwhile, PR representative Jason Stein encourages Prince Andrew's private secretary, Amanda Thirsk, to reach out to "friendly" reporters to conduct one-on-one interviews to improve Andrew's image.
 Amanda agrees to meet with Sam and negotiate terms for an interview, ostensibly discussing his charity work.

 Jae gets back to Sam, sharing photos of young girls going in and out of Epstein's Manhattan home.
-He insists that Epstein has been trafficking girls for many years and his reputation as a predator is an open secret in his circles.
+He insists that Epstein has been trafficking girls for years and his reputation as a predator is an open secret in his circles.

 The next day, Amanda invites Sam to have tea at Buckingham Palace.
-They share stories about their bosses, and Amanda quickly reveals herself to be unusually close with Prince Andrew.
+Amanda reveals herself to be unusually close with Andrew.
 Sam convinces Amanda to leave the palace grounds for a drink.
 While Sam makes an impression by promising honesty from Newsnight, no deal is made.

 Later that night, Sam receives a call from Jae to let her know that Epstein is about to be taken into custody by the FBI for child sex trafficking.
 After informing programme editor Esme Wren of the situation, Sam rushes to Amanda's house to convince her to give Newsnight a TV interview when the story breaks.
 Amanda holds off, but after the story blows up in the press and Epstein is found dead in his jail cell, rumours circulate about the nature of Andrew's friendship with Epstein.